-A new north parking area is now complete, and a universally accessible boardwalk guides visitors over the wetlands.
+At the north parking area, a universally accessible boardwalk guides visitors over the wetlands.
 The boardwalk and mile-long trail connect the preserve to more than 20 miles of multi-use trails at Hammond Hill State Forest.
 Please note that while hunting is prohibited in the Roy H. Park Preserve, it is allowed in the adjacent state forest through which the trail passes.

 The preserve features open wetlands, mixed hardwood forest, wet hemlock woods with sphagnum moss and liverworts, numerous vernal pools, an expansive beaver pond fringed with cattails, and even a heron rookery.
 The vernal pools provide superb habitat for spotted salamanders and wood frogs.
 On an early April day, listen for the ringing birdlike calls of spring peepers and the clackety-quacking of wood frogs heralding the coming of spring.
 Also, be on the lookout for Great Blue Herons.